 - The low profitability of the agricultural sector in the Pyrenees.

-- The apparition of more modern breeding and agricultural techniques out of mountainous ares, agriculture globalisation, which make concurrence more and more rude, and then difficult, not to say impossible, for small domains in the valleys of the Pyrenees.
+- The apparition of more modern breeding and agricultural techniques out of mountainous ares, agriculture globalization, which makes concurrence more and more rude, and then difficult, not to say impossible, for small domains in the valleys of the Pyrenees.

-Without these classifications, Pyrenean products would not be concurrential on the market.
+Without these classifications, Pyrenean products would not be concurrent on the market.
 Pyrenean agriculture is also highly dependant from European financial helps.

 The terms in which I described these factors are not perhaps the most accurate, but here is the general tendance.

-From the "landscape" point of view, all of this result in the same change: fields are abandonned, wild forest is reinvesting areas where it was eradicated; many pathes and tracks are not maintained anymore, and in many places, before forest, starts growing some sort of bush, which sometimes take fire during the summer.
+From the "landscape" point of view, all of this result in the same change: fields are abandoned, wild forest is reinvesting areas where it was eradicated; many paths and tracks are not maintained anymore, and in many places, before forest, starts growing some sort of bush, which sometimes take fire during the summer.

-This is a paradoxal constatation of the modern times.
-While the Pyrenees never had so many ski stations, holidays residential areas, secondary asphalted roads, electic pylons and wires, antenas, while there never were so many hikers in touristic areas, the rest of the Pyrenees is going the opposite direction: wilder and wilder.
+This is a paradoxical constatation of the modern times.
+While the Pyrenees never had so many ski stations, holidays residential areas, secondary asphalted roads, electric pylons and wires, antennas, while there never were so many hikers in touristic areas, the rest of the Pyrenees is going the opposite direction: wilder and wilder.

 Perhaps this is one of the reasons why some other wild animals like brown vulture, the chamois, the marmot, which were close to extinction, experience nowadays a rebound of vitality.
 Italians wolves were seen in Catalunia, after having crossed on foot the Massif Central, as well as the 2 motorways of the Rhone and the Garonne valleys.

-Even the Pyrenean lynx, which is officially said to be extincted for 50 years, was witnessed in many occasions recently.
+Even the Pyrenean lynx, which is officially said to be extinct for 50 years, was witnessed in many occasions recently.

-This is perhaps the only mountain range in Europe where hundreds of sheep wander in complete freedom, and where the word "sherperd" becomes more and more odd, since real "sherperds" stay in the mountain...
+This is perhaps the only mountain range in Europe where hundreds of sheep wander in complete freedom, and where the word "shepherd" becomes more and more odd since real "shepherds" stay in the mountain...

-In the context of the reapparition of predators, this results of course in such incidents like occasional bear attacks.
+Reintroduction of predators results, of course, in such incidents such as occasional bear attacks.
 Bears, but not only...